jszf/wigglo/README.md

 # wigglo
-This is an ecommerce application to help manage stores and prices for customer comparison before purchase of a product
+ecommerce application for stores and prices mgt